Cell Ranger ATAC 1.1 (latest), printed on 05/22/2019

 For PCA, we first normalize the data to median cut site counts per barcode and log-transform it.
 We use a fast, scalable and memory efficient implementation of IRLBA (Augmented, Implicitly Restarted Lanczos Bidiagonalization Algorithm) that allows in-place centering and feature scaling and produces the transformed matrix along with the principal components (PC) and singular values encoding the variance explained by each PC.
 Specific to PCA, we provide k-means clustering that produces 2 to 10 clusters for visualization and analysis.
 We also provide a k-nearest neighbors graph-based clustering method via community detection using louvain modularity optimization algorithm.
 The transformed matrix is operated on by the t-SNE algorithm with default parameters and provides 2-D coordinates for each barcode for visualization.
 Users experienced with our Single Cell Gene Expression Solution may recognize that the analysis performed using PCA is akin to running Cell Ranger (cellranger count).

 Inspired by the large body of work in the field of information retrieval, we normalize the data via the inverse-document frequency (idf) transform where each peak count is scaled by the log of the ratio of the number of barcodes in the matrix and the number of barcodes where the peak has a non-zero count.
 This provides greater weight to counts in peaks that occur in fewer barcodes.
-Singular value decomposition (SVD) is performed on this normalized matrix using IRLBA without scaling or centering, and produce the transformed matrix in lower dimensional space, as well as the components and the singular values signifying the importance of each component.
+Singular value decomposition (SVD) is performed on this normalized matrix using IRLBA without scaling or centering, to produce the transformed matrix in lower dimensional space, as well as the components and the singular values signifying the importance of each component.
 Prior to clustering, we perform normalization to depth by scaling each barcode data point to unit L2-norm in the lower dimensional space.
 We found that the combination of these normalization techniques obviates the need to remove the first component.
-Specific to LSA, we provide k-medoids clustering that produces 2 to 10 clusters for downstream analysis. k-medoids was found to perform better than k-means on identifying correct clusters on the spherical manifold which is where the data lives after normalizing to unit norm.
+Specific to LSA, we provide spherical k-means clustering that produces 2 to 10 clusters for downstream analysis.
+Spherical k-means was found to perform better than plain k-means, by identifying clusters via k-means on L2-normalized data that lives on the spherical manifold.
 Similar to PCA, we also provide a graph-based clustering and visualization via t-SNE.
-However, similar to k-medoids clustering, we normalize the data to unit norm before performing graph-based clustering and t-SNE projection.
+However, similar to spherical k-means clustering, we normalize the data to unit norm before performing graph-based clustering and t-SNE projection.

 Below is the summary of dimensionality reduction techniques and associated clustering and visualization approaches provided in the pipeline.

-As peaks are regions enriched for open chromatin, and thus potential regulatory function, observing the location of peaks with respect to genes can be insightful.
-We use bedtools closest -D=a to associate each peak with genes based on closest transcription start sites (packaged within the reference) such that the peak is within 1000 bases upstream or 100 bases downstream of the TSS.
+As peaks are regions enriched for open chromatin, and thus have potential for regulatory function, observing the location of peaks with respect to genes can be insightful.
+We use bedtools closest -D=b to associate each peak with genes based on closest transcription start sites (packaged within the reference) such that the peak is within 1000 bases upstream or 100 bases downstream of the TSS.
+Additionally, we also associate genes to putative distal peaks that are much further from the TSS, and are less than 100kb upstream or downstream from the ends of the transcript.
 This association is adopted by our companion visualization software (Loupe Cell Browser) and used to construct and visualize derived features such as promoter-sums that pool together counts from peaks associated with a gene.
-Peaks are enriched for transcription factor (TF) binding sites and the presence of certain motifs can be indicative of transcription factor activity.
-To identify these binding sites, we first calculate the GC% distribution of peaks and then bin the peaks into equal quantile ranges in the GC content distribution.
+Peaks are enriched for transcription factor (TF) binding motifs and the presence of certain motifs can be indicative of transcription factor activity.
+To identify these motifs, we first calculate the GC% distribution of peaks and then bin the peaks into equal quantile ranges in the GC content distribution.
 We use the MOODS Python library packaged inside Cell Ranger ATAC to scan each peak for matches to motif position-weight-matrices (PWMs) for transcription factors from the JASPAR database built directly into the reference package.
 We set a p-value threshold of 1E-7 and background nucleotide frequencies to be the observed nucleotide frequencies within the peak regions in each GC bucket.
 The list of motif-peak matches is unified across these buckets, thus avoiding GC bias in scanning.

-As transcription factors (TF) bind at specific motifs, we perform enrichment analysis for these motifs in the peaks.
-We construct an integer count for each TF for each cell barcode in the following manner: we consider all peaks matched to a given TF, as discovered in the TF binding site detection.
+As transcription factors (TF) tend to bind at sites containing their cognate motifs, grouping of accessibility measurements at peaks with common motifs produces a useful enrichment analysis of TFs across single cells.
+We construct an integer count for each TF for each cell barcode in the following manner: we consider all peaks matched to a given TF, as discovered in the TF motif detection.
 Then for every barcode, we pool together the cut-site counts across these matched peaks in the filtered peak-barcode matrix.
 This calculates the total cut-sites in a cell barcode for peaks that share the TF motif.
 We calculate the proportion of cut-sites for a TF within a barcode out of the total cut-sites for that barcode, which normalizes it to depth.
 We detect enrichment for a TF by z-scoring the distribution over barcodes of these proportion values for given TF.
 To make it robust to outliers, we use the modified z-score calculated using the median and the scaled median absolute deviation from the median (MAD), instead of the mean and standard deviation.
 These z-scored values are visible when you load a dataset in Loupe and accompanies the differential analysis built into Loupe Cell Browser.

 In order to identify transcription factor motifs whose accessibility is specific to each cluster, Cell Ranger ATAC tests, for each motif and each cluster, whether the in-cluster mean differs from the out-of-cluster mean.
 Users familiar with our Single Cell Gene Expression Solution may recognize that this is identical to what Cell Ranger does for identifying differential gene expression.
-In order to find differentially accessible motifs between groups of cells, Cell Ranger ATAC uses the quick and simple sSeq method which employs a negative binomial exact test.
-When the counts become large, Cell Ranger ATAC switches to the fast asymptotic beta test used in edgeR.
-For each cluster, the algorithm is run on that cluster versus all other cells, yielding a list of genes that are differentially expressed in that cluster relative to the rest of the sample.
-Note that the transcription factor - barcode matrix is quite dense and often the asymptotic test is used.
-Cell Ranger ATAC's implementation differs slightly from that in the paper.
-In the sSeq paper, the authors recommend using DESeq's geometric mean-based definition of library size.
-Cell Ranger ATAC instead computes relative library size as the total cut site counts for each cell divided by the median cut site counts per cell.
-As with sSeq, normalization is implicit in that the per-cell library-size parameter is incorporated as a factor in the exact-test probability calculations.
+In order to find differentially accessible motifs between groups of cells, Cell Ranger ATAC uses a Negative Binomial (NB2) generalized linear model to discover the cluster specific means and their standard deviations, and then employs a Wald test for inference.
+For each cluster, the algorithm is run on that cluster versus all other cells, yielding a list of TF motifs that are differentially expressed in that cluster relative to the rest of the sample.
+Using a GLM framework allows us to model the sequencing depth per cell and GC content in peaks per cell directly as covariates.
+This allows us to normalize to them naturally as part of model estimation and inference procedure.
+We also perform differential enrichment analysis for accessibility in peaks using a Poisson generalized linear model, much the same way as we do for TF motifs.
+In this case, we model only the per cell depth as a covariate.